-Located in the east end of London, the journey to Leyton Orient first involves heading southbound on the A1(M) in order join the clockwise M25 carriageway.
+Located in the east end of London, this trip first involves heading south on the A1(M) to join the clockwise M25.
 Come off at Junction 24, taking the fourth exit at the roundabout for the A111.
 Keep going on this road until you’re in New Southgate, before turning right onto Osidge Lane (B1453).

 Facing the Osidge Arms pub on a roundabout, take the first exit for Hampton Way.
 Go straight over the next two roundabouts, before taking the first exit at the third to go left onto Wilmer Way (B1452).
-Just a short toot onwards, you’ll be turning right for Powys Lane.
+Just a short toot onwards, it’s a right onto Powys Lane.

 As the road snakes round to the right, bear left onto Broomfield Lane and go across one roundabout onto Oakthorpe Road.
-This comes past Palmers Green Mosque, shortly after which you’ll be turning onto the A406 North Circular.
-Stay on here for about five-and-a-half miles, before coming off for the A104.
+This comes past Palmers Green Mosque; shortly after which you’ll be turning onto the A406 North Circular.
+Stay on here for about 5.5 miles, before coming off for the A104.

-At this junction, take the third exit on the roundabout for the A104 and keep on this road.
-When you get to Knotts Green, bear left for Leyton Green Road (B159) and follow this down into Leyton.
+At this junction, take the third exit on the roundabout for the A104 and stay on this road.
+When you get to Knotts Green, bear left for Leyton Green Road (B159); taking this into Leyton.
 Go left to stay on the B159 in a third of a mile, before turning left onto the A112.
 After nearly a mile, take a right (Windsor Road) and then left for Brisbane Road.

 Services to: LONDON LIVERPOOL STREET

-The walk from Leyton tube station is a fairly short one and won’t take you very long at all.
-Simply put, head north on High Road Leyton/A112 and turn left onto Osborne Road after around 0.2 miles.
+The walk from Leyton tube station is a short one and won’t take you very long at all.
+Head north on High Road Leyton/A112 and turn left onto Osborne Road after around 0.2 miles.